arsatiki/gpsport260tool/README.md

 # gpsport260tool

-A tool for reading (and possibly writing) Holux GPSPort 260 data on OS X
+A tool for reading (and possibly writing) Holux GPSPort 260 data on OS X.